ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ## Distributed Logging
 Ballerina distributed logging and analysis is supported by Elastic Stack.
-Ballerina has a log package for logging to the console, but this log package supports logging to console only, therefore the logs needs be redirected to a file.
+Ballerina has a log package for logging to the console, but this log package supports logging to console only, therefore the logs needs to be redirected to a file.

 This can be done by running the ballerina service as below.
 ```bash